Philippa Langley: Other projects

+Hidden Abbey Project

 In 2014, Langley started a project to locate the remains of Henry I of England, who was buried at Reading Abbey, but which later fell into ruin, which became the "Hidden Abbey Project".
 In 2020, Langley said that she believed that the grave of Henry I was beneath the western car park of the former Reading gaol.
 In 2021, Charles Spencer, 9th Earl Spencer joined the crowdfunding programme to begin excavating the site.

-In 2022, Langley was reported to be leading a "Missing Princes Project" to discover the fate of the Princes in the Tower.
+In 2023, Langley was raising the estimated £55,000 needed for an excavation of the car park.